 Our expert practitioner today is a Senior Vice President of Product Management and Development who knows a thing or two about creating products that people can’t imagine living without.
 I first met our guest when he led product development at BMC Software and it’s no coincidence that his current company has experienced tremendous growth with Tom’s proven ability to deliver outstanding products.

 Today’s topic is focused on how to use the product roadmap to paint a picture of happy customers well into the future.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.
+Leverage SBI’s How to Make Your Number in 2018 to review the Product Strategy planning section on pages 104 – 140.

 Joining us today for this demonstration is Tom Banta, Senior Vice-President of Product Management and Development for vXchnge, a co-location facility provider. vXchnge’s Micro Data Centers provide businesses with a Data Center-as-a-Service solution.
 Tom is uniquely qualified to demonstrate how to use the product roadmap to paint a picture of happy customers well into the future.